Inner work is the very core and foundation of the spiritual path.

 People will do anything, no matter how absurd, to avoid facing their own souls.

-Of course, many seekers who have undergone a spiritual awakening would give a sly smile at this point and say, “well I am different.”
-Well no, no you’re not.
-Sorry to be frank.
-But you have an ego like everyone else.
+Of course, many seekers who’ve undergone a spiritual awakening would give a sly smile at this point and say, “Well I am different.”

 The Unfathomable Power of Inner Work

-When we give ourselves over to inner work we are on a quest to embrace the paradox of existence, to walk in the liminal spaces, to be both willing to die and be reborn in any moment, to step into all that we can become, to face our most gruesome shadows, to embody our most divine light, to experience Oneness.
+We’re on a quest to walk in the liminal spaces, to be willing to both die and be reborn at any moment, and to step into all that we can become.

-And understandably, people fear that.
 It’s much easier to live a mediocre existence.
 It’s much easier to walk the path others have paved before us.
 It’s much easier to point the finger at others and neglect taking self-responsibility.

 Walking the path less traveled is much more difficult, much less comfortable, and much more demanding.
 And most people are NOT ready or willing to make that choice.
-Mediocrity and complacency do provide a morsel of comfort, but it is this comfort that ironically leads to emptiness, soul loss, and the complete deprivation of anything truly real, truly worth living for.

 In essence, the path of mediocrity and complacency = death.

-The path of existential challenge = life.
+The path of challenge = life.

 3 Profound Inner Work Pathways

 There are many inner work pathways in existence right now and I don’t profess to know all of them.
-I can only share with you those I have tried as well as those that have legitimately worked – meaning they have created deep and long-lasting change.

 1. Self-Love